Smoothieware/Smoothie2-old/README.md

 # TODO :

 Current major TODOs :
- * Complete the three way comparison between 'old Smoothie - pre-major rewrite in June/July 2016' 'Smoothie V1 (current)' and 'SmoothieV2' *Mostly done as at 2016-10-31*
- * SD-Card, USB and Ethernet need to be implemented.
+ * SD-Card, USB and Ethernet need to be implemented, awaiting base libraries from Micromint.com.
- * Move the step generation to the M0 co-processor instead of on the M4 main core.
+ * Move the step generation to the M0 co-processor instead of on the M4 main core OR into a FPGA.

 TODO functionality to port from v1 in more detail :
  * libs/Adc.cpp : Port low level ADC functionality, then re-enable it in TemperatureControl ( note : there is some weird pin configuration surrounding this that makes it more complicated than it seems, but I don't remember what it is.
 Logxen@gmail.com probably remembers what it is ).